Subito-it/SBTUITestTunnel/README.md

 Apple introduced a new UI Testing feature starting from Xcode 7 that is, quoting Will Turner [on stage at the WWDC](https://developer.apple.com/videos/play/wwdc2015/406/), a huge expansion of the testing technology in the developer tools.
 The framework is easy to use and the integration with the IDE is great however there is a major problem with the way tests are launched.
 Testing code runs as a separate process which prevents to directly share data with the app under test making it hard to do things like dynamically inject data or stub network calls.

-With SBTUITestTunnel we extended UI testing functionality allowing to dynamically:
+SBTUITestTunnel extends UI testing functionality allowing to dynamically:
 * stub network calls
 * interact with NSUserDefaults and Keychain
 * download/upload files from/to the app's sandbox
 * monitor network calls
 * define custom blocks of codes executed in the application target

-The library consists of two separated components which communicate with each other, one to be instantiate in the application and the other in the testing code.
-A web server inside the application is used to create the link between the two components allowing test code to send requests to the application.
+The library consists of two separated components which communicate with each other, one to be instantiate in the application's target and the other in the testing target.

 ## Should I use this?